fsfe/reuse-docs/spec.md

   MUST be a valid SPDX License Expression describing the licensing of the table's Covered Files.

+You MAY include other keys and tables to convey additional information.
+Their semantics are not defined by this specification.

 Although the keys to associate Copyright and Licensing Information with the Covered File are OPTIONAL, the complete Information MUST still be associated with the File in some fashion.